Invergordon Destination Training 02-04-2026

 04

-Guided familiarisation — exploring the Highland collections and stories that bring the region's history to life.
+Guided familiarisation — exploring the local collections and stories that bring Dornoch and the surrounding area to life for guests.

 01